unrealwork/atsd-use-cases/USInternationalTrade/README.md

 ![Figure 9](Images/Figure9.png)

-We can see that up until 1976, the United States had a trade balance of virtually zero, that is the total amount imported equalled the total exported.
+We can see that up until 1976, the United States had a trade balance of virtually zero, that is the total amount imported equalled the total amount exported.
 Things, however, quickly began to change.
-According the [Forbes](http://www.forbes.com/sites/mikepatton/2016/02/29/u-s-role-in-global-economy-declines-nearly-50/#11502f7059c1), "America was flush with cash and companies were rapidly evolving, all of which caught the eye of the federal government.
+According the [Forbes](http://www.forbes.com/sites/mikepatton/2016/02/29/u-s-role-in-global-economy-declines-nearly-50/#11502f7059c1), at that time "America was flush with cash and companies were rapidly evolving, all of which caught the eye of the federal government.
 Washington saw this significant revenue source and increased business regulations and taxes to such an extent that it began to choke the very goose that laid the golden eggs."
 As the U.S. increased regulations on business, more and more companies moved their operations overseas.
-From 1978 to 2002, [manufacturing jobs in China](https://pdfs.semanticscholar.org/0fc1/91833dca5c728ddfe2fdd6c4f97680a05442.pdf) grew by offically by**30 million**, with unofficial estimates putting that number at greater than **50 million**.
+From 1978 to 2002, [manufacturing jobs in China](https://pdfs.semanticscholar.org/0fc1/91833dca5c728ddfe2fdd6c4f97680a05442.pdf) grew by offically by **30 million**, with unofficial estimates putting that number at greater than **50 million**.
 The rise of developing economies and tightening of U.S. regulations seems to have led to the U.S. having such an uneven trade balance.
-While a even trade balance make not be everything that makes an economy hum, it is certainly a place to start looking when retooling a broken economy.
+While a even trade balance make not be everything that makes an economy hum, it is certainly a place to start looking when retooling a broken trading system.

 ### Action Items
 ----------------